Menu

 SIGN IN

-Photo of a crowded event with people embracing, featuring someone in a military uniform and an older woman in a white hat.
+A crowded event with same-sex people embracing, featuring someone in a military uniform and an older woman in a white hat.

 Dozens of newlywed couples, including retired Petty Officer 1st Class Nancy Monahan (centre, L) and Deb Needham, have their first dance at the ‘Love Wins: A Wedding Reception For All’ event at the Paramount Theatre in Seattle, Washington December 9, 2012.
 Photos by Reuters/Cliff Despeaux